toa0904/chat-space01/README.md

 ### Association
-- has_many :groups, though: members
+- has_many :groups, though: :groups_users
 - has_many :messages
 - has_many :members